top of page

 The Potomac, Md., native began his coaching career during his sophomore year of college at Elizabeth Seton H.S.
 (Bladensburg, Md.), primarily working with novice women.
 After discovering his passion for coaching, Meyer picked up a second coaching position with Montgomery Blair H.S., gaining experience working with varsity men and women.

-Meyer is US Rowing Level II coaching certified and is currently the Interim St. Mary's College of Maryland Head Coach
+Meyer is US Rowing Level II coaching certified and is currently an Assistant Coach at St. Mary's College of Maryland.

 Ruth O' Connell